globocom/megadraft/docs/overview.md

 It will receive the following properties:

-- `editor`: a reference to the editor-dom-node.
+- `editor`: a reference to the editor dom node.
 - `editorState`: the current draft [editorState](https://facebook.github.io/draft-js/docs/api-reference-editor-state.html).
 - `readOnly`: whether the editor is in read-only mode.
 Usually, you might want to hide your toolbar if this property is set.
-`onChange`: function to pass a new editorState.
+`onChange`: function to pass a new editorState when a change occured.
 `actions`: the action items to show in the toolbar.
 See https://github.com/globocom/megadraft/blob/master/src/actions/default.js